linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 # ILLUSTRATION 8.12: Estimating the Cost of Debt: Embraer in March 2008

 To estimate Embraer's cost of debt, we first estimated a synthetic rating for the firm.
-Based on its operating income of  $527 million and interest expenses of$ 176 million in 2007, we arrived at an interest coverage ratio of 2.99 and a BBB rating.
+Based on its operating income of  \$527 million and interest expenses of\$ 176 million in 2007, we arrived at an interest coverage ratio of 2.99 and a BBB rating.
 While the default spread for BBB rated bonds was only 1.50\% at the time, there is the added consideration that Embraer is a Brazilian firm.
 Since the Brazilian dollar-denominated government bond had a default spread of 2.00\% at the time of the analysis, you could argue that every Brazilian company should pay this premium in addition to its own default spread.
 With this reasoning, the pretax cost of debt for Embraer in U.S. dollars (assuming a Treasury bond rate is 3.8\%) can be calculated:

 $$
 \begin{array}{l} \text {C o s t} = \text {R i s k - f r e e} + \text {D e f a u l t} + \text {D e f a u l t} \\ = 3.8\% +2.00\% +1.50\% = 7.30\% \\ \end{array}